RHYru9/GitS/README.md

 GitSD is a Go-based tool designed to scan domains for Git source code disclosure vulnerabilities.
 It checks for exposed Git configuration and log files that might reveal sensitive project information.

 ## ✨ Features
-- 🔍 Scan multiple domains from a list
+- 🔍 Scan a list of domains
 - 🕸️ Check for common Git-related exposed paths

 ## 🛠 Prerequisites